 ‘Being a Project Manager’ is a book on project management with a difference.
 Focusing on the principles and practices of managing a project, the book clearly lays out the path for both occasional and experienced project managers, by walking them through the foundations of project management — planning, control and communication.
 The book goes on to provide clear and simple project management tools that are easy to implement and make a world of difference when taking on a new project.
 It is a must-have tool for anyone managing a project of any scope, in any field of expertise, and any discipline.

 Being a Project Manager – a Different Book on Project Management

-These tools are based on many years of experience and were designed especially to provide you with a convenient way to perform the various project management tasks.
-Most of the tools we offer were developed in Word, PowerPoint and Excel, but some were also developed in MS-Project, one of the world’s most popular project management tools.
+These tools are based on years of experience and have been designed to provide the reader with a convenient way to perform various project management tasks.
+Most of the tools are accessible via Word, PowerPoint and Excel, but some require MS-Project, one of the world’s most popular project management tools.